- First Name

 - About Me

-I am Senior Lecturer in the Department of History at Keele University, and an economic and social historian of Britain and the Atlantic World.
+I am Reader in the Department of History at Keele University, and an economic and social historian of Britain and the Atlantic World.
+Following the award of my PhD from the University of St Andrews in 2010, I held postdoctoral research fellowships at the University of Manchester and at the Institute of Historical Research, University of London.
 My research explores the ways in which wars and other political conflict affected trade routes and international commerce, primarily examining the construction of commercial networks and the interaction between early modern economies and societies.

 - Recent Publications

 - Selected recent publications:In press: S. Talbott and C. Rosenthal (eds), A Cultural History of Business (Gen. ed.
 Andrew Popp)Vol. 4: The Age of Enlightenment: 1650-1850(Bloomsbury, scheduled July 2023)S. Talbott (ed.), The Letter-Book of Thomas Baret of Norwich: merchant and textile manufacturer, 1672-77, Norfolk Record Society vol. 85 (2021)

 S. Jones and S. Talbott, ‘Sole Traders?
 The role of the extended family in eighteenth-century Atlantic business networks’, Enterprise & Society, 22 (2021)

 S. Talbott, ‘“Causing misery and suffering miserably”: Representations of the Thirty Years’ War in Literature and History’, Literature and History, 30 (2021), pp. 3-25.

 S. Talbott, ‘“What cannot be helped must be indured”: Coping with obstacles to business during the Anglo-Dutch Wars, 1652-1674’, Enterprise & Society, 22 (2021)